-- 29 Onion (Allium cepaL.) belongs to the family Alliaceae, other members include shallot (A. - 30 cepaL. var. aggregation G. Don.), common garlic (A. sativumL.), leek (A. ampeloprasumL. - var. porrumL.) and chive (A. schoenoprasumL.)
+- 31 Onion (Allium cepaL.) belongs to the family Alliaceae, other members include shallot (A. - 32 cepaL. var. aggregation G. Don.), common garlic (A. sativumL.), leek (A. ampeloprasumL. - var. porrumL.) and chive (A. schoenoprasumL.)
 (Griffiths et al., 2002).
-It originated from - 32 tropical central or western Asia and has been cultivated for a long period of time (Lonzotti, - 33 2006).
-The cultivated onion is grown under a wide range of climates from temperate to - 34 tropical, it is the most important member of the family Alliaceae with monocotyledonous and - 35 cross pollinating behavior.
-It has diploid chromosome number 16 (2n = 16) (Khokhar, - 36 2014).
+It originated from - tropical central or western Asia and has been cultivated for a long period of time (Lonzotti, - 35 2006).
+The cultivated onion is grown under a wide range of climates from temperate to - tropical, it is the most important member of the family Alliaceae with monocotyledonous and - 37 cross pollinating behavior.
+It has diploid chromosome number 16 (2n = 16) (Khokhar, - 38 2014).
 Onion is a biennial vegetable crop, its economic yield is bulb.
-Bulb formation is - 37 complicated and environmental factors such day length, temperature, moisture, soil type, fertilization, pests and diseases affect its yield.
-Onion cultivars do not always perform in the same way year in year out and environmental factors strongly affect the development of onion cultivars (Seyedeet al., 2013).
-The total world production of onions in 2013 was 4,281,501 tons, out of which 648,247 tons were obtained from Africa, 267,164 tons from West Africa and 235,000 tons from Nigeria.
-These tonnages were obtained from 230,180 ha, 46,469 ha.
-16,221 ha and 14,000 ha with average yield of 18,600.8 kg/ha globally, 13,950.1 kg/ha in West Africa, 16,470.3 kg/ha and 16,785.7 kg/ha for Nigeria (FAOSTAT, 2013).
-Onion is valued for its distinct pungent flavour and its essential ingredients cuisine.
-It is consumed round the year by all the sections of people through-out the world due to its healing properties in case of cardiac diseases, rheumatism, cancer, digestive disorders, blood sugar and prolong cough (Singh et al., 2013).
-Onions are used both as foods and as seasoning; the immature bulbs are eaten raw or cooked and eaten as vegetable (Abubakar and Ado, 2013).
-Onion contains a phytochemical called Quercetin, which is effective in reducing cardiovascular diseases (Smith, 2003).
-According to Abubakar and Ado (2013), bulb Onion resembles maize with predominant out crossing, historical maintenance by open pollination, severe inbreeding depression and significant heterosisafter crossing among inbred lines.
-The objective of the study is to identify Onion hybrids that can be stored for at least five months without much loses as well as hybrids that matures early by determining their heterotic potentials.
+Bulb formation is - 39 complicated and environmental factors such day length, temperature, moisture, soil type, - 40 fertilization, pests and diseases affect its yield.
+Onion cultivars do not always perform in the - 41 same way year in year out and environmental factors strongly affect the development of - onion cultivars (Seyedeet al., 2013).
+The total world production of onions in 2013 was

+- 43 4,281,501 tons, out of which 648,247 tons were obtained from Africa, 267,164 tons from - West Africa and 235,000 tons from Nigeria.
+These tonnages were obtained from 230,180 ha, - 45 46,469 ha.
+16,221 ha and 14,000 ha with average yield of 18,600.8 kg/ha globally, 13,950.1 - 46 kg/ha in West Africa, 16,470.3 kg/ha and 16,785.7 kg/ha for Nigeria (FAOSTAT, 2013). - 47 Onion is valued for its distinct pungent flavour and its essential ingredients cuisine.
+So it - shows economical importance also, due to this perspective genomic technologies are also - 49 implemented to develop best quality products with developing its respective molecular - markers, which can be also utilized for germ-plasm analysis and onion mapping (Jiffinvir s. - 51 Khosa, 2016).
+It is consumed round the year by all the sections of people through-out the - world due to its healing properties in case of cardiac diseases, rheumatism, cancer, digestive - disorders, blood sugar and prolong cough (Singh et al., 2013).
+Onions are used both as foods - and as seasoning; the immature bulbs are eaten raw or cooked and eaten as vegetable - 55 (Abubakar and Ado, 2013).
+Onion contains a phytochemical called Quercetin, which is - 56 effective in reducing cardiovascular diseases (Smith, 2003).
+According to Abubakar and Ado - 57 (2013), bulb Onion resembles maize with predominant out crossing, historical maintenance - by open pollination, severe inbreeding depression and significant heterosisafter crossing - among inbred lines.
+The objective of the study is to identify Onion hybrids that can be stored - for at least five months without much loses as well as hybrids that mature early by - 61 determining their heterotic potentials